kumu/docs/enterprise/single-sign-on.md

   - [Microsoft Azure](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/configure-single-sign-on-non-gallery-applications)
   - [Google Suite](https://support.google.com/a/answer/6087519?hl=en)

+SSL must be enabled to use SSO to log into your instance.

 When setting up your app, you can use `Kumu` as the app name, and for the Entity ID, you should enter the following, replacing `example` with the subdomain of your instance:

   ```